Asinerie du Baudet du Poitou

 If you are interested in a customised course, we can help!

 Saddle and Harness breaking

-Our staff work with animals from the Asinerie as well as those belonging to individuals, professionals and governement organisations, training them for different uses (pack saddling, agricultural traction and harnessing).
+Our staff work with animals from the Asinerie as well as those belonging to individuals and professionals, training them for different uses (pack saddling, agricultural traction and harnessing).
 Please feel free to contact us for more information about courses in breaking in and training.

 The breeding programme

 Until the end of the nineteenth century, mule-breeding was one of the leading economic assets of the Poitou region.
 These sterile yet remarkable animals are the result of interbreeding the Baudet du Poitou donkey with female draught horses of the Trait Poitevin Mulassier variety.